mattwigway/Online-Contact/README.md

 You only see what happens in a game *after* you join it; things that have already happened you will not see.
 Thus, you should not start playing until all the expected players are present.
+Since any players who are added to the game after it starts will not be able to see the word, it will be quite impossible to join a game already in progress.

-You can give a clue by typing in a word and the clue for that word, respectively, into the two side-by-side boxes.
+You can give a clue by typing in a word and the clue for that word, respectively, into the two boxes.
+You can answer a clue by typing in the answer below the question that appears.

 You can use the chat-room feature of the site by typing into the bottom box.